pcaston/OpenPeerPower.github.io/source/_docs/configuration/splitting_configuration.markdown

 While some of these integrations can technically be moved to a separate file they are so small or "one off's" where splitting them off is superfluous.
 Also, you'll notice the # symbol (hash/pound).
 This represents a "comment" as far as the commands are interpreted.
 Put another way, any line prefixed with a `#` will be ignored.
 This makes breaking up files for human readability really convenient, not to mention turning off features while leaving the entry intact.

-Now, lets assume that a blank file has been created in the Home Assistant configuration directory for each of the following:
+Now, lets assume that a blank file has been created in the Open Peer Power configuration directory for each of the following:

 ```text
 automation.yaml